jessguilford/smiths-product-page/README.md

 ## Setup/Installation Requirements

-Clone this repository and open index.html in your browser of choice.
+Clone this repository and open index.html in your browser of choice, or visit http://jessguilford.github.io/smiths-product-page/

 ## Known Bugs